arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 ***<strong>Troubleshooting:</strong> If the core does not appear in the search results, you may need to add the package manually.
 Go to __File > Preferences__ and add the following link to the __Additional Boards Manager URLs__ field: `https://downloads.arduino.cc/packages/package_zephyr_index.json`***

-5. Install the **Arduino_RouterBridge** library by navigating to the Library Manager in the IDE left menu.
+5. Install the **Arduino_RouterBridge** library by navigating to the Library Manager in the left menu of the IDE.
 Install it with all its dependencies.

 ![Arduino_RouterBridge Library](assets/lib-install.png)